 At the time, no one could explain to us what had happened.
 Not only had we lost our beautiful, spirited, mischievous little girl, but we didn’t understand why.

 Now we were catapulted into another world we knew little of; a world of understanding how such a tragedy could happen.
 It took months for us get confirmed answers, which finally came through the coroner’s report.
 The doctor with us explained that medical advances in children’s leukaemia had come a long way, but there is still a long way to go.
-The treatment used to fight the Leukaemia (whilst necessary) had led to side effects that were sadly fatal.
+The disease, the infection and the treatment used to fight the Leukaemia (whilst necessary) all combined were too much for Jess to cope with.
 Medically speaking, Jess had been one of the statistics we were warned about- one of the children who wouldn’t make it.

 Jess will never be a statistic to us.
 She was the loving, spirited little girl who taught us about bravery and courage and about looking for the rainbows when it rains.
 As Jess’ mum, I am committed that Jess’ memory will live on, that her fighting spirit keeps going (in every sense of the word!) and that something positive will come of our tragedy.
 I would love to see a world where no child and family ever has to experience what we did.